VIPL-Audio-Visual-Speech-Understanding/VIPL-AVSU-Group/README.md

   * SOTA Accuracies: [https://paperswithcode.com/sota/lipreading-on-lrw-1000](https://paperswithcode.com/sota/lipreading-on-lrw-1000)

 ### CAS-VSR-S68: A dataset for lip reading with unseen speakers, BMVC 2023
-  **CAS-VSR-S68** is a lip reading dataset designed for evaluation of the extreme setting where the speech content is highly diverse, involving almost all common Chinese characters while the number of speakers is limited.
+  This lip reading dataset is designed for evaluation of speaker-adaptive/speaker-aware VSR in an extreme setting where the speech content is highly diverse (involving almost all common Chinese characters) while the number of speakers is limited.
   * Dataset Link: [https://github.com/jinchiniao/CAS-VSR-S68](https://github.com/jinchiniao/CAS-VSR-S68)
   * Paper Link: [https://arxiv.org/abs/2310.05058](https://arxiv.org/abs/2310.05058)